 By this point, I was yelling at someone from the bank nearly every day about something, whether it be the closing of the loan to the deadline and getting it extended or just calling customer service to tell someone else how badly the loan officer was bungling the whole thing despite it being a vanilla, plain-Jane home loan that I had already been pre-approved for.

 Sure enough, on that last day, they said I wouldn't budge to the lady selling the place, and she said fine, she'd lower the price and let me have it at the appraisal value.

 My agent was floored.
 I was floored, too.
 At this point, I felt like I was just being unreasonable for sport and not accomplishing anything other than beating up on bank customer service people and my finance guy.
 However, after getting mad to the point of complete obstinance, everyone gave in, and I got the deal of a lifetime.

 At the closing, Janet was there, and I thanked her big time.
 She gave me a bottle of wine and wished me the best.
 I figured she was glad to be done with me by now, but she stays in touch to this day, a year and a half later.
 The finance guy was there, too.
 I apologized to him and told him to apologize to his assistant for me.
 I made her cry twice on the phone (Oops, don't mess with my home purchase.
 I'm very emotionally invested.)
 He said he was happy for me, but seemed relieved to just be done with it once the papers were signed.

 Random Luck and Stubbornness Can Make Dreams Come True

 In the last year, we've fixed up the kitchen and made the bedroom nice again as well as restored the walls and floors.
-I still have plenty projects to do, but the value keeps climbing and so does my quality of life.
+I still have plenty of projects to do, but the value keeps climbing, and so does my quality of life.
 Apparently, my quiet little suburb is a hot market now.

 Again, not a professional anything, but getting a deal is as easy as being the person who looks the hardest for them and times the buy just right.